Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News15/05/2023

 This special country is the Republic of Ireland.
-What is even more strange is that other reptiles still thrive here, except for snakes.
+The strange thing is that other reptiles still thrive here except for snakes.
 Many people from childhood to adulthood have never seen a snake in real life.

-The only country that has never had a snake since the beginning - 1
+The only country where snakes have never been seen since the beginning of time - 1

 Other reptiles still live in Ireland except for snakes.
 (Photo: Nat Geo)